ibm-cloud-docs/vpc/file_storage_vpc_adjustable_throughput.md

 1. Go to the list of all file shares.
 From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File storage shares**.
 1. Click the name of a file share to see the details page.
 1. Locate the **Profile** section, and click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit"), or use the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Edit bandwidth**.
-1. In the side panel, you can specify a file share bandwidth limit between the file share's preset value and the maximum of 8192 Mbps.
+1. In the side panel, you can specify a file share bandwidth limit between the minimum value of 800 and the maximum of 8192 Mbps.
 1. Review the estimated monthly order summary.
 1. If you're satisfied, click **Save and continue**.